specta-rs/tauri-specta/README.md

  - Would be nice for it to be a single macro.
  - Stable OpenAPI support - Currently will crash if your types have generics.
  - Write exports for many different languages.
 Maybe for support with something like [tauri-sys](https://github.com/JonasKruckenberg/tauri-sys).
- - Move more of the type exporting into Specta.
-Right now this package uses strings to generate some Typescript which isn't great.
  - Clean up code
  - Proper unit tests